adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Conversion Requirements

-* Systems MUST NOT convert Statements of newer versions into a prior version format, e.g., in order to handle version differences.
+* Statements of newer versions MUST NOT be converted into a prior version format, e.g., in order to handle version differences.
-* Systems MAY convert Statements of older versions into a newer version only by following the methods described in [Appendix A: Converting Statements to 1.0.0](Appendix3A).
+* Statements of prior versions MAY be converted into a newer version only by following the methods described in [Appendix A: Converting Statements to 1.0.0](Appendix3A).